LAMECH9/TakaTech_AI/README.md

 ## 8. What APIs/datasets does the solution use?

 - **Datasets:**
-  - Custom dataset of Kenyan market waste images
+  - Synthetic dataset of market waste images
-  - Environmental sensor data from pilot markets
+  - Synthetic Environmental sensor data from pilot markets
-  - Agricultural production data (5+ years)

 - **APIs:**
   - Weather APIs for contextual environmental data